dakshh0827/Portfolio/README.md

 @gsap:registry=https://npm.greensock.com
 ```
 You will need to replace `${NPM_TOKEN}` with your actual GreenSock NPM token, typically by setting it as an environment variable named `NPM_TOKEN` that your `npm install` or `yarn install` process can access.
 For more details, refer to the [GreenSock NPM installation guide](https://gsap.com/docs/v3/Installation/?tab=npm&module=esm&method= secretário#club).

-If you do not have a Club GreenSock membership, you might encounter issues resolving these premium plugins during installation or building the project.